danielarrais/best-youtube-mp3-downloader/README.md

    - Make sure `musics.txt` exists
    - Verify if the file path is correct
    - Use `-f` parameter to specify a different file

-4. **Downloads stopping unexpectedly**
-   - Reduce number of parallel downloads
-   - Increase wait time between attempts
-   - Check your internet connection
-   - Use `-r` parameter to increase retry attempts

-5. **Playlist download error**
-   - Verify if the playlist URL is correct
-   - Make sure the playlist is public
-   - Check if you have permission to access the playlist

-### Logs and Debug
-- Script displays detailed messages for each operation
-- Errors are caught and displayed with corresponding URL
-- Final statistics show complete process results
-- Information about attempts and wait times is displayed

 ## Contributing